wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/cassandra.md

 ### Use the rules during backup of Cassandra

 During the backup creation process, select the rules in the **pre-exec** and **post-exec** drop downs.
-An example of what this looks like is below:
+The example below illustrates what this looks like:

  ![](/img/cassandra-use-rules.png)